At least 6 reported dead in Oregon wildfires as blazes rage across the Pacific Northwest

 Deadly wildfires continued to spread across the Pacific Northwest on Saturday, displacing tens of thousands of people, charring homes and businesses, and blackening the skies with plumes of smoke that have created some of the world’s most hazardous air conditions.

-The blazes have engulfed more than 1 million acres of land in Oregon, leaving at least six people dead and forcing evacuations around some of the state’s population centers, as well as its rural areas.
-An estimated 500,000 people, or more than 10% of the state’s population, were under evacuation warnings or orders Saturday.
+The blazes have engulfed more than 1 million acres of land in Oregon, leaving at least six people dead and forcing evacuations in major population centers and parts of the state unaccustomed to wildfire.
+An estimated 500,000 people, or more than 10% of the state’s residents, were under evacuation warnings or orders Saturday.

+“This is unprecedented for us – the scope and scale of the size of these wildfires and the impact they are having on people around the state,” said Dale Kunce, who heads the American Red Cross Cascades Region.
+Friday night in Oregon, more than 3,000 people were staying in temporary lodgings provided by the Red Cross and its partners, with nearly 5,000 getting similar emergency shelter elsewhere on a West Coast ravaged by fires.

+“People think of Oregon and they think of rain,” Kunce said in an interview Saturday.
+The size of the emergency response required is not new to the Red Cross – but “it’s just happening in a place where we are not used to it happening,” he said.

 In the Portland metropolitan area, the fast-moving Riverside Fire was close to merging with the Beachie Creek Fire, compounding the crisis for the region of more than 2.4 million people.
 Combined, the blazes have burned through more than 310,000 acres and were zero-percent contained, according to the Oregon Office of Emergency Management (OEM).